A Hard Jay's Night: Plot

 Jay (Ed O'Neill) was sick the whole week and Claire (Julie Bowen) had to replace him at work, something that she performed exceptionally and cannot stop talking about to Haley (Sarah Hyland), Alex (Ariel Winter), and Luke (Nolan Gould) on their way to Jay's for the "Jay's Night" he has organized.
 When they get there, Claire expects to hear at least one "thank you" from her father for her good job at the office but he never says it.
 Claire says that she has learned all these years not to expect anything more from her father and pretends that she does not care but things between her and Jay get more intense when Jay decides to make his own sauce for the pasta despite the fact that Claire has already made some.

-Luke (Nolan Gould) tells Manny (Rico Rodriguez) that there is a party happening nearby to which he is not invited but wants to go to.
+Luke tells Manny (Rico Rodriguez) that there is a party happening nearby to which he is not invited but wants to go to.
 Manny tells him that they must stay for Jay's Night instead going to a party they are not invited to.
 Manny catches Luke trying to leave and tries to change his mind but Luke does not hear and goes to the party.
 Manny follows him and when they reach the door, the party host recognizes Manny and reveals that Manny had been invited to the party making Luke feel rejected and dejected, he reveals that he felt that Manny had always been the awkward one and he the cool one, but now Manny's style was more liked.

 Cam's (Eric Stonestreet) dad sends him and Mitch (Jesse Tyler Ferguson) a cake topper for their wedding cake that he made himself.
 The topper is made of soap and it is a miniature of Cam and Mitch.
 Cam is excited with the gift while Mitch hates it but he can not say anything because both of them have already used their three vetoes they had for the wedding, so he tries everything he can to destroy it.

 Phil (Ty Burrell) helps Gloria (Sofía Vergara) sell her apartment that she lived in with Manny before she married Jay.
 While they are waiting for their appointment, they go to the neighbour's salon where Gloria used to work.
 The women who work there are excited to see her and when they ask for her help since one of the girls did not come for work, Gloria agrees to help them out while Phil, who demonstrates experience, does the shampooing.